NVIDIA-AI-IOT/jetnet/docs/tutorials/multiple_containers.md

 > If you are using the same Jetson to run the web browser, it is `http://0.0.0.0:8080`

-#### Terminal 2
+## Step 4 - Run a text detection container on the original camera

-Open another terminal, and launch the second container for text detection.
+In another new terminal, and launch the second container for text detection.
 Notice that we use a different port.

 ```bash
 sudo docker run \